-The basic proprietary funds financial statements can be found on pages 25 through 27 of this report.
+The basic proprietary funds financial statements can be found on pages 26 through 28 of this report.

 Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the Township's own programs.
 The fiduciary funds of the Township are pension and OPEB trust funds (fiduciary component units) and custodial funds.
-Total net position of the fiduciary funds was \$90,206,828, an increase from the prior year value of \$78,173,188, due to funding allocations and increases in the market value of investments.
+Total net position of the fiduciary funds was \$99,859,770, an increase from the prior year value of \$90,206,828 and primarily a result of actively managed funds and allocations that helped support the increase in the market value of investments.

-The basic fiduciary funds financial statements can be found on pages 28 and 29 of this report.
+The basic fiduciary funds financial statements can be found on pages 29 and 30 of this report.